|

 Jin Dynasty (1115-1234) and later extended to a large scale in the

 Yuan and Ming dynasties.
-In 1745, Emperor Qianlong (1711-1799) ordered
+In 1745, Emperor Qianlong (1711-1799)

-Unfortunately, in 1860 and 1900 after the Summer Palace and the
+Pleasure).
+Unfortunately, in 1860 and 1900 after the Summer Palace

-Fragrant Hills Park has been recognized as one of the ten most famous
+Chinese government, Fragrant Hills Park has been recognized as one

-parks in Beijing.
+of the ten most famous parks in Beijing.

 Use your browsers "Go Back" button to return to the